vera0708/Felicitation-site/README.md

 A website built with
 - React.js + css modules
 - Redux (redux toolkit) for storing data
+- Routes for two pages and possibility to share

 Made by Vera Deeva in intensive.